msfidelis/eks-terraform-orchestration/README.md

 > :package: :whale: :rocket: Easy Way to Setup EKS with Ingress Controller like Nginx, Traefik, Envoy e etc :rocket: :whale: :package:

+This repo contains methods to deploy this resources on Amazon EKS

+* Custom Ingress Controller behind the ALB to save :money:

+* Jaeger to improve observability

+* Deployment methods for infraestructure and applications

+Enjoy and customize to your use case :happy:

 ### 🏠 [Homepage](/)

 ### ✨ [Demo](/)